reuters-graphics/style/packages/guide/content/README.md

 ```
 ~~~

+... and your code will be properly formatted for its language:

 ```javascript
 import * as d3 from 'd3';

 ```

-The following languages are built in:
+The following language syntaxes are built in:
 - `javascript` / `js`
 - `scss`
 - `python`